vyperlang/vyper/docs/compiler-exceptions.rst

 -----------------------^
          29

 The terminal returns a compiling error warning.
-Reading the entire warning is critical to understanding exacly what is causing the error.
+Reading the entire warning is critical to understanding exactly what is causing the error.
 The message displays the line numbers that contain the error.
 In this example ''map(_KeyType, _ValueType)'' cannot compile because the type ''address'' is mispelled.